-- □ indicates critical thinking about the topic at hand - \Box draws from the assigned readings - □ does not place a burden on the rest of the group by including unnecessary information - □ Interacts and/or responds to the postings of other learners.
+- indicates critical thinking about the topic at hand - ☐ draws from the assigned readings - does not place a burden on the rest of the group by including unnecessary information - ☐ Interacts and/or responds to the postings of other learners.

-Work Assessment for Online Courses

-Type of Face to Online Online - Proposed

-Question Face Previous

-DQs (1 or 5 DQ's 3 DQs-(5% each)

-2 5 marks Proposed rubric:

-paragraphs) - Use of English - grammar, mechanics,

-spelling (1)

-- Coherence - organization, ordering of

-thoughts (1)

-- Strong support, evidence-based discussion

-(1)

-- Application to local or regional context, e.g.

-given (1)

-- Citation, referencing (1)

-Facilitators should enforce peer review in the

-instructions given to students for responding to DQs.

-It should be clearly stated that an informed reply be

-posted to the DQ and responses made to at least 2 post

-made by peers.

-15 %

-Participation 5 % of which:

-2 Marks for Zoom interaction

-2 Marks for general participation.

-1 mark will be for peer response

-(adequate peer responses- 1 mark, inadequate response

-0 marks)

-5%
+DQs (1 or 5 DQ's 3 DQs- (5% each) $\frac{2}{2}$ 5 marks Proposed rubric: paragraphs) 5 marks Use of English - grammar, mechanics, spelling (1) Coherence - organization, ordering of thoughts (1) Strong support, evidence-based discussion (1) Application to local or regional context, e.g. given (1) Citation, referencing (1) Facilitators should enforce peer review in the instructions given to students for responding to DQs.
+It should be clearly stated that an informed reply be posted to the DQ and responses made to at least 2 post made by peers.
+Participation 5 % of which: 2 Marks for Zoom interaction 2 Marks for general participation.
+1 mark will be for peer response (adequate peer responses- 1 mark, inadequate response 0 marks)